Cancer-associated fibroblast: Effect on the immune microenvironment

 CAFs can produce cytokine TGF-β which has inhibitory effect on T cells, macrophages and neutrophils thus they are not able to promote immune response against the tumor.

 Immune system is greatly affected by CAFs.
 CAFs promote the recruitment of monocytes and induce their differentiation into pro-tumorigenic macrophage subset M2.
 In breast cancer secretion of monocyte chemotactic protein-1, stromal-derived factor 1 and chitinase 3-like 1 is a signal for monocyte migration and differentiation into M2 subset.
 Similar effect was observed in prostate carcinoma.
 In pancreatic cancer, other cytokines have central role in monocyte differentiation into M2 subset such as M-CSF1, IL-6 and CCL2.
 Other cytokines such as IL-8, IL-10, TGF-β also participate.
 Such M2 macrophages then further activate progression of CAFs.

 CAFs have inhibitory effects on NK cells by releasing prostaglandin E2 (PGE2).
 In hepatocellular carcinoma besides PGE2, indoleamine 2,3-dioxygenase (IDO) is suppressing NK cells.

 In the restriction of anti-tumor immunity are crucial regulatory T cells (Treg; Foxp3+).
 CAFs stimulate migration, induction and maintenance of Treg cells which depends on the chemokines CCL5 and CXCL12.

 Critical for anti-tumor immunity are cytotoxic CD8+ T cells.
 CAFs decrease their infiltration into tumor by releasing chemokine CXCL12 and cytokines IL-6 and TGF-β.
 However, for T cell movement restriction in tumors is also responsible hypoxia, which leads to decrease of expression of adhesion molecules on endothelial cells.
-Other mechanism how T cells are suppressed by CAFs is high expression of checkpoint molecules such as PD-L1, PD-L2, B7-H3/H4, galactins and the enzyme IDO.
+Other mechanism how T cells are suppressed by CAFs is high expression of checkpoint molecules such as PD-L1, PD-L2, B7-H3/H4, galectins and the enzyme IDO.
 CAFs in pancreatic cancer upregulate PD-1, CTLA-4 or TIM-3 on both CD4+ and CD8+ T cell surfaces.